n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Mindee/README.md

 ### 2. HTTP Request (GET)

-This example workflow uses the HTTP Request node to make a GET request to get the image of the receipt.
-You can also use other nodes, for example, the [Box](../../nodes/Box/README.md) node, to get the image of the receipt you want to use.
+This example workflow uses the HTTP Request node to make a GET request to download the image of a receipt.
+You can also use other nodes, for example, the [Box](../../nodes/Box/README.md) node, to get the images of the receipts you want to use.
 ::: v-pre
-1. Enter a URL of a file in the ***URL*** field.
+1. Enter the URL of the image in the ***URL*** field.
+For example, `https://miro.medium.com/max/1400/0*1T9GkAb93w5NSMsf`.
 2. Select 'File' from the ***Response Format*** dropdown list.
 3. Click on ***Execute Node*** to run the node.
 :::

-In the screenshot below, you will notice that the HTTP Request node gets the file from the URL.
-We will pass this data to the Mindee node.
+In the screenshot below, you will notice that the HTTP Request node downloads the image from the URL.
+This image (binary data) can now be used by the other nodes in the workflow.

 ![Using the HTTP Request node to get the file](./HTTPRequest_node.png)

 ### 3. Mindee node (predict: receipt)

-This node will get the image of the receipt from the HTTP Request node and extract the information from it.
+This node will get the image of the receipt (binary data) from the HTTP Request node and extract the information from it.
 1. Select 'Receipt' from the ***Resource*** dropdown list.
-2. First of all, you'll have to enter credentials for the Mindee node.
-You can find out how to enter credentials for this node [here](../../../credentials/Mindee/README.md).
+2. You'll have to enter credentials for the Mindee node.
+You can find out how to do that  [here](../../../credentials/Mindee/README.md).
 3. Click on ***Execute Node*** to run the workflow.

-In the screenshot below, you will observe that the node extracts the information from the image it got from the HTTP Request node.
+In the screenshot below, you will notice that the node extracts the information from the image that it got from the HTTP Request node.

 ![Using the Mindee node to extract information from receipt](./Mindee_node.png)